 Mendoza

 Mendoza is the natural starting point for any wine trip through Argentina.
 With a mature wine tourism infrastructure and an extraordinary concentration of top-tier producers, it allows visitors to design a full, intensive week without repeating experiences.
-Luján de Cuyo, Valle de Uco and Maipú offer distinctly different profiles of soil, altitude and style, and together they build a comparative and in-depth picture of the country's most important wine region.
+Luján de Cuyo, Maipú and Valle de Uco offer distinctly different profiles of soil, altitude and style, and together they build a comparative and in-depth picture of the country's most important wine region.
+In Valle de Uco, the diversity of soils, microclimates and winemaking approaches is such that it would be impossible to experience it in a single day, and a shame not to return for a second visit while already in Mendoza.

 Calchaquí Valleys